C

 counterpart (noun)

-A person or thing that corresponds to or has the same function as another person or thing in a different place or situation (OD).
+A person or thing that corresponds to or has the same function as another person or thing in a different place or situation (NOA).

 Of a person: Warm and friendly.
 Of a place: Cosy and comfortable.
 (OD)